Jack-Works/ttypescript-browser-like-import-transformer/README.md

 ## Motivation

-Nowadays most of codes in our codebase are ESModules.
+Nowadays most of the codes in our codebase are ESModules.
 You can emit browser executable JS files by `tsc` directly but you have to add the annoying `.js` extension to the end.
 (Related: [PR: New --emitExtension and --noImplicitExtensionName compiler options](https://github.com/microsoft/TypeScript/pull/35148))

-On the other hand, it is hard to run ES Module codes with Node style dependencies, there're some solutions to this including [Snowpack](https://www.snowpack.dev/) but Snowpack also have it's limits.
+On the other hand, it is hard to run ES Module codes with Node style dependencies, there're some solutions to this including [Snowpack](https://www.snowpack.dev/) but Snowpack also has its limits.

 ## Options